 At Selling CE Primary, we aim to provide a practical broadly balanced mathematics curriculum which will suit the individual needs of our children and show them the usefulness and relevance of Maths in their everyday lives.
-We place a high priority on mathematical achievement and all classes have at least a daily Maths lesson, with other opportunities to practice these skills such as five-a-day (Fluent in Five Arithmetic), early work, times tables practice.
+We place a high priority on mathematical achievement and all classes have at least a daily Maths lesson, with other opportunities to practise these skills such as five-a-day (Fluent in Five Arithmetic), early work, times tables practice.
 All work is differentiated to suit the needs of all our children, and challenge is built into every lesson.

 We encourage the children to apply what they have learnt in their Maths lessons in practical ways and you will often see children applying their learning to real-life contexts and teaching other children a concept they have already mastered themselves.